Combined water and rock activities

 Combined water/rock activities are activities where hazards associated with a rock environment may at times combine or alternate with those of a water environment.
 There are a number of different names and definitions used to describe the range of combined water and rock activities including:

-Sea-level traversing, (primarily a dry rock climbing activity and sometimes requiring the use of ropes and other rock-climbing equipment);
+Sea-level traversing, primarily a dry rock climbing activity and sometimes requiring the use of ropes and other rock-climbing equipment;

-Gorge walks, Gorge Scrambling or Ghyll Scrambles, (can be wet, dry or alternating) – generally accepted as the ascent of a steep water course.
+Gorge walks, Gorge Scrambling or Ghyll Scrambles can be wet, dry or alternating – generally accepted as the ascent of a steep water course.

 Specific factors to consider

 There are different elements to these activities which may not arise from, for example, swimming or climbing, but which need to be well managed.
 The points below are factors which should be considered when providing combined water and rock activities.
-This list does not replace the need to do a risk assessment involving the whole leadership team for the activity.
+This list does not replace the need to do a risk assessment involving the whole volunteering team for the activity.

-• Who is taking technical lead and holds the permit, training or other qualifications needed for each part of the activity, including safety briefing(s) and transitions between parts of the activity?
-Where the activity involves two or more Permit holders, who is the overall Leader in Charge regarding the technical elements?
+- Who is taking technical lead and holds the permit, training or other qualifications needed for each part of the activity, including safety briefing(s) and transitions between parts of the activity?

-• Ensure that you have sufficiently good knowledge of the site or locality, including rescue points, weather and tidal information
+- Make Sure that you have sufficiently good knowledge of the site or locality, including rescue points, weather and tidal information

-• Ensure that you have assessed the potential impact of weather and tidal information on the activity, and have contingency plans for adapting or changing the activity if necessary
+- Makes sure that you have assessed the potential impact of weather and tidal information on the activity, and have contingency plans for adapting or changing the activity if necessary

 - Helmets